Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Introduction

 Despite their effectiveness in simulations, centralized traffic management methods face significant challenges in real-world applications.
-Issues such as limited bandwidth for communication between AVs and control units, and susceptibility to adverse weather conditions, can undermine their effectiveness.
+Issues such as limited bandwidth for communication between AVs and control units and susceptibility to adverse weather conditions can undermine their effectiveness.
 To address these challenges and obviate the need for centralized control, recent research has explored decentralized decision-making based on AVs' local observations, with multi-agent reinforcement learning (MARL) emerging as a popular approach for decentralized vehicle control~\cite{ha2020leveraging,vinitsky2023optimizing,schester2021automated,dai2023socially}.
 This approach has demonstrated success across various domains, including gaming~\cite{vinyals2019grandmaster}, traffic light control~\cite{prabuchandran2014multi}, and resource scheduling optimization~\cite{xu2020multi}.
-However, applying MARL directly to traffic management is not without its challenges, especially in accurately representing the continuous and dynamic nature of traffic flow.
+However, applying MARL directly to traffic management is challenging, especially in accurately representing the infinite-horizon and dynamic nature of traffic flow.

+This paper introduces an asymmetric actor-critic model~\cite{pinto2018asymmetric} to learn decentralized cooperative driving policies through single-agent reinforcement learning.
+By integrating attention neural networks~\cite{vaswani2017attention} with masking, the novel actor-critic architectures can adeptly manage variable traffic inputs and partial observability.
+It is worth noting that while our method utilizes single-agent algorithms, it also fits within the centralized-training-decentralized-execution framework \cite{lowe2017multi} of MARL.
+Unlike conventional MARL algorithms, our approach is agent-agnostic, as it treats each AV as a token of the system state, rather than as distinct agents.
+This eliminates the need for a predefined set of agents or the maintenance of agent-specific experience buffers, a challenge in traffic environments where the agent number can grow indefinitely with the episode length.